Ordinary Time: February 13th

 The first reading is taken from Sirach 15:15-20.
 Today's reading comes from the section of Sirach's writing on man=s free will and responsibility.

-is from St. Paul 1 Corinthians 2:6-10.
+The second reading is from St. Paul 1 Corinthians 2:6-10.
 Last week we heard Saint Paul address how his preaching illustrates the fact that man=s strength and wisdom are nothing compared to those of God.
 Today we hear him tell of the true wisdom of God.

-is from St. Matthew 5:17-37.
+The Gospel is from St. Matthew 5:17-37.
 In this Sermon on the Mount, we have various sayings of Christ, actually spoken on different occasions.
 Matthew, in his systematic manner, has gathered these sayings into one continuous discourse here.
 This makes it easier for his readers, who were Jewish converts, to grasp the new order of salvation as inaugurated by Christ.
 They knew the ten commandments, but they knew them as their rabbis had taught them.
 These rabbis, for the most part Pharisees, put all the stress on the letter of the law and on its external observance.
 Christ's opening statement, that the attitude of his followers towards the commandments (and other precepts of the law) must be different, and superior to that of the scribes and Pharisees, clearly indicates how Christianity must differ from, and supersede, Judaism.

 Christ is not abolishing the ten commandments, but he is demanding of his followers a more perfect, a more sincere, fulfillment of them.
 The whole moral value of any legal observance (the Mosaic law included), comes from the interior disposition of him who observes or keeps the law.
 No man serves or honors God by any exterior acts, be they ever so arduous or continuous, unless these acts proceed from an intention and a will to honor and please God.
 This is the charter, the constitution, of the new law, Christianity.
 The old law is not abolished, but deepened and given a new life.